TransparentHealth/django-direct/README.rst

 4. There are no models in this application so there is no migration step.

 5. Use the APIs.
-Visit http://127.0.0.1:8000/direct/validate/[endpoint] to get a JSON validation report.
-Visit http://127.0.0.1:8000/direct/get-certificate/[endpoint].pem to get a PEM certificate.
-Visit http://127.0.0.1:8000/direct/get-certificate/[endpoint].txt to get the response as text repsonse.
-See docs folder for more information.
+Visit http://127.0.0.1:8000/direct/ to verify the installation and for more information.
+See the docs folder for more information.